 Sometimes you will find an e-book in our catalog.
-We have access to over 25,000 titles that show up in our Athena catalog.
+We have access to over 48,000 titles that show up in our EBSCO e-book database.
 If you need to check out one of these e-books, simply go to EBSCO eBooks from our Internet connection.
 You can set up your personal account there to enable you to access this electronic book collection from other computers as well.

 Please do not hesitate to ask for assistance from any member of the library staff.
 Special assistance is available to students with physical handicaps.